-The Draft Bill, while more limited than the 2023 Exposure Draft, is extremely broad and will impose a disproportionate administrative burden on taxpayers.
-Such disclosure increases the compliance burden at a time when large MNEs are already facing the complex implementation of Pillar Two this year and preparing for Pillar One amid the on-going work at the Inclusive Framework.
-The information requested still exceeds the data included in OECD Confidential CbCR under BEPS Action 13.
-As a result, many inscope businesses will not have this data readily available.
-Much of the information required is not data ordinarily prepared or retained by many companies at present.
+The Introduced Bill, while more limited than the 2023 Exposure Draft, is still extremely broad and will impose a disproportionate administrative burden on taxpayers.
+Such disclosure increases the compliance burden at a time when large MNEs are already facing the complex implementation of Pillar Two this year and preparing for Pillar One amid the ongoing work at the Inclusive Framework.
+The information requested in the Introduced Bill continues to exceed the data included in OECD Confidential CbCR under BEPS Action 13.
+As a result, many in-scope businesses will not have this data readily available.
+Much of the information required is not data ordinarily prepared or retained by many companies in the ordinary course of business at present.

-In order to mitigate some of the compliance burden, NFTC recommends adopting the same standard format as the EU Public Directive or delaying the implementation date by 12 months.
+In order to mitigate some of the compliance burden, NFTC recommends adopting the same standard format as the EU Public Directive or delaying the effective date of these requirements by 12 months.
 This will support the stated transparency objective while reducing the administrative burden for this reporting.
 A consistent format will avoid the unintended consequence of multiple versions of public CbCR, which may create confusion and undermine transparency.
+NFTC further recommends adoption of a de minimis exception for revenue below \$50 million (AUD) in other jurisdictions and instead allow that income to be aggregated in the parent jurisdiction.